alphagov/gsp/adr/ADR008-continuous-delivery-workflow.md

 We expect this to improve the effciency of supporting multiple services by:

-* promoting a consistant pattern for deployment accross teams (merging PRs)
+* promoting a consistent pattern for deployment accross teams (merging PRs)
 * giving confidence to those making changes to deployments (culture of testing/staging releases)
 * giving confidence that the desired state of deployment is what is commited to git